 Raspberry Cream Jello Poke Cake is super moist, fruity and luscious-amazing!
 We can't stop obsessing how yummy and beautiful it looks with the raspberry jello drizzles inside of the cake.
 Voila...dreamy Poke Cake exploding with raspberry flavor!

 Growing up, jello cakes were a delicious summer treat we all enjoyed tremendously.
-What I love most about Jello cakes, aside from the fact that they are so delicious, is how easy they are to make.
+What I love most about Jello cakes, is that they are so delicious and how easy they are to make.

-This homemade cake recipe is made in an 8×8 baking pan which is perfect for Sunday evenings or smaller gatherings of the family.
+- This homemade cake recipe is made in an 8x8 baking pan which is perfect for Sunday evenings or smaller gatherings of the family.
 Double the homemade cake if you want to go scratch for larger gatherings.
-It’s all good! 🙂
+It's all good! 🙂

 I urge you to make the homemade cake, because it's so delicious and easy to make.
 This vanilla cake is vegan, no eggs, no butter and super simple to make, and just as easy as making a boxed cake mix and it's my favorite vanilla cake!

-The whole recipe is pretty easy to make, and can be modified in different ways, by using other jello flavors, fruits and homemade whipped cream.
+The whole recipe is pretty easy to make.
+Modify it in different ways, by using other jello flavors, fruits and homemade whipped cream.
 Bring on the fun!
 Bring on the Jello!

 Raspberry Cream Jello Poke Cake